University Policies that pertain to sexual orientation, gender, and gender identity expression:

 - Your Health and the Law: A Guide for Teens

-Same-sex couples now have a constitutional right to marry; however, LGBT people in the state of Ohio still face legal challenges and discrimination not experienced by non-LGBT residents.
+Same-sex couples now have a constitutional right to marry; however, LGBTQ+ people in the state of Ohio still face legal challenges and discrimination not experienced by non-LGBTQ+ residents.
 It is legal in Ohio to be fired from your job, denied an apartment, or refused service at a business because of your sexual orientation or gender identity.

 There are no statewide legal protections against discrimination in the workplace, except within governmental employment.